eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### ACL (Access Control List)

-It is a traffic filter of a list of networks and correlated actions used to improve security.
+A traffic filter of a list of networks and correlated actions used to improve security.
 Block or allow users to access specific resources.

 * * *

 ### ACL (Lista de control de acceso)

-It is a traffic filter of a list of networks and correlated actions used to improve security.
+A traffic filter of a list of networks and correlated actions used to improve security.
 Block or allow users to access specific resources.

 * * *